Service dog poses proudly for school picture, helps local elementary student

 GRAVETTE, Ark.
-(KNWA) — The school photo of a service dog in Gravette, Arkansas is capturing hearts in the community.
+(KFTA) — The school photo of a service dog in Gravette is capturing hearts in the community.

-Tosha is a Certified Service Dog for Treyton Hudson, a fifth grade student at Gravette Upper Elementary School.
+Tosha is a Certified Service Dog for Treyton Hudson, a 5th Grade student at Gravette Upper Elementary School.

 “I love having her around,” he said.